Mum & Me, 1954

 John Francis Mullens - 1905

-Kerry followed in the footsteps of his maternal artist ancestors, painting and drawing throughout his life.
+Kerry followed in the footsteps of his maternal artist ancestors throughout his life.
 His preferred artistic medium is oil on canvas, portraiture being his primary passion.
-Abstraction is another significant interest.

 "In the Midnight Brightly" by Kerry Wright - 2001

-During the 1980s/90s, he calligraphically inscribed the names of graduands onto professional certificates in various disciplines within the nursing profession at Royal North Shore Hospital and for the Institute of Nursing Administrators of NSW & ACT, amongst others.
+During the 1980s/90s, Kerry calligraphically inscribed the names of graduands onto professional certificates in various disciplines within the nursing profession at Royal North Shore Hospital and for the Institute of Nursing Administrators of NSW & ACT, amongst others.

 He produced an extensive portfolio of satirical cartoons during the early 2000s.